wedaa/LongTail-Log-Analysis/README.md

 62) DONE: Cleanup formatting in first seen reports

 65) DONE: Finish my install.sh script

+68) WHERE WOULD THEY GO?
+Not going to happen...
+Make the graphs on the front page "clickable" to go to a page giving more details.

 76) DONE: Fix display bug in "Calendar View" of attacks where the first day of the week doesn't always show up in the right column.